Eric T. Jones

 Bio

-I currently teach a variety of courses on the human dimensions of natural resource use and management including nontimber forest products, sustainable natural resource management, and diversity, equity, and inclusion in natural resource management.
-I have taught courses on food cultures, social and environmental conflict, anthropology, North American Indians, human ecology, and rural communities.
+I currently teach graduate courses on the human dimensions of sustainable natural resource use management, including nontimber forest product cultural and ecological systems.
+Previously I have taught undergraduate and/or graduate courses on human ecology, rural livelihoods, food and culture, North American Indians, cultural anthropology, and archaeology.

-Some of the subjects I have published on include nontimber forest products (e.g., wild foods), resource stewardship, traditional and local ecological knowledge, ethnobotany, community-based environmental management, decision support system tools, and ecological conservation.
+I have published research on agroforestry, resource stewardship, traditional and local ecological knowledge, ethnobotany, community-based natural resource management, decision support system tools, sensory taste tests, biodiversity, nontimber forest products, and qualitative knowledge mapping.

 Graduate Students: